Helvellyn via Striding Edge: The Best Lake District Hike

 Whatever it means to you, it’s a beautiful location with lots of potential for adventurous days out.

-Shamefully, like many travellers, I have tended to neglect the beautiful places in my country in favour of more exotic locations.
-So my trip to the Lakes in the summer of 2019 was only my third ever visit.
+Shamefully, like many travellers, prior to becoming a mountain leader I had tended to neglect the beautiful places in my country in favour of more exotic locations.
 There are lots of things to do in the Lake District but as keen hikers, bagging several famed peaks was top of our list.

 So I made a vow that the next time I had the opportunity to visit the Lake District I would attempt Helvellyn along Striding Edge.